vlstill/hsExprTest/doc/concepts.md

 ## Checker

 Checker is (usually) course-specific script or program which handles actual evaluation of the assignment (but not communication collection of solutions and submission of results.
-More about checkers can be found in [separate documentation page][checkers]
+More about checkers can be found in [separate documentation page][checkers].

 [checkers]: checkers.md